Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

 \subsection{From Learning to Backdoors}

-Before presenting minimal backdoors in \autoref{sect:ml-backdoor-approach}, we briefly describe the learning process of neural networks and how it can be adapted to include backdoor functionality.
+Before presenting minimal backdoors, we briefly describe the learning process of neural networks and how it can be adapted to include backdoor functionality.

-\textbf{Neural Networks.} A neural network for classification is a parameterized function $f_\theta(x)$ that processes an input vector $x \in \mathbb{R}^d$ through a sequence of computations and maps it to one of $c$ classes.
-The model parameters $\theta\in\mathbb{R}^m$ (or weights) control these computations and define the network structure.
+\textbf{Neural Networks.} A neural network for classification is a parameterized function $f_\theta(x)$ that processes an input vector $x \in \mathbb{R}^d$ and maps it to one of $c$ classes.
+The model parameters $\theta\in\mathbb{R}^m$ (or weights) define the network structure and control its computations.
 In supervised learning, they are determined based on training data $D=\big\{(x_i,y_i)\big\}_{i=1}^n$ consisting of $n$ examples $x_i$ with labels $y_i$.
 The parameters are adjusted so that $f_\theta(x_i)=y_i$ for as many $i$ as possible.
-This is achieved by optimizing a loss function $\ell(f_\theta(x) ,y,\theta)$ that measures the difference between a prediction $f_\theta(x)$ and the true label $y$.
+This is achieved by optimizing a loss function $\ell\big(f_\theta(x) ,y,\theta\big)$ that measures the difference between a prediction $f_\theta(x)$ and the true label $y$.
 The optimal parameters $\theta^*$ can thus be defined as

-For deep neural networks, solutions for $\theta^*$ can only be obtained approximately.
-A variety of optimization algorithms are known that sequentially perform updates on the current set of parameters until the total loss $L$ converges.
-The most important training algorithm is called \ac{SGD} where a subset of indices $S\subset \{1,\dots,n\}$ is used to choose a \emph{batch} $B=\big\{(x_j,y_j)\big\}_{j\in S}$ of training data to perform the update